 Put simply, the Word of God is a seed that must be planted in faith.

-As you start a basic Bible study for beginners, read and believe what you are taking in so that it may grow and bear fruit in your life.
+As you start a basic Bible study for beginners, or even an online Bible study for beginners, read and believe what you are taking in so that it may grow and bear fruit in your life.
 There is a basic principle that God will reveal more truth to those who make good of the truth He has already revealed to them.

 If you do this, let the Bible interpret itself, find someone to help you, and choose a translation that speaks to you, and take it slow, you will be well on your way to success in studying your Bible!

-I hope this post has been helpful BUT, in case you are still overwhelmed, I have posted many simple and effective Bible study methods on this blog and recommend finding ONE easy Bible study method that you enjoy.
+I hope this post has been helpful in showing you how to understand the bible for beginners.
+BUT, in case you are still overwhelmed, I have posted many simple and effective Bible study methods on this blog and recommend finding ONE easy Bible study method that you enjoy.
 Use it every day until you know it inside and out and I promise you’ll soon become a whiz at studying the Bible!
 All 7 of these Bible study methods are effective ways that will teach you how to study the Bible for yourself.

 Before you leave, be sure to sign up for our FREE Bible Study Cheat Sheet to help you study your Bible!
 You can do that by clicking the box below.
 Enjoy your time in God’s word!